Thanks to the makers of the Giani Marble Countertop Kit for partnering with me on this post.

-After I was happy with the veining on the counter, it was time to mix one of the cans of epoxy with a can of activator from the kit.
+After my countertops’ veining was completed, it was time to mix one of the cans of epoxy with a can of activator from the kit.
 (The kit comes with 3 cans of epoxy and 3 cans of activator.)
-I poured a can of activator into a can of epoxy and stirred it for 3 minutes and 30 seconds.
+I poured a can of activator into a can of epoxy and stirred it for exactly 3 minutes and 30 seconds.

-I used a foam brush to paint the epoxy on my counter’s mini backsplash.
+I used a foam brush to paint the epoxy on my counter’s backsplash.
 I worked on my counters in sections, working on one side of the kitchen, and then completing the other side.

 At first I poured on epoxy on a small section and used one of the kit’s included soft rollers to roll out the epoxy.
 But I found that I got a smoother application using my foam brush, so I used a foam brush to cover the rest of the counter and its edges with epoxy.